kgraaf/python-maprooms-fork/subseas_flex_fcst/README.md

 # Development Instructions

-This maproom is structured around four different files:
+This maproom is structured around two different files:

 * `layout.py`: functions which generate the general layout of the maproom